stabgan/icd10cm/guide_to_understanding_this_project_for_llms.md

    - Express server connects to MongoDB
    - Frontend checks if data is available in MongoDB
    - If no data, show SplashScreen for data upload
-   - If data exists, show main interface
+   - If data exists, show main interface with 50/50 split layout

 2. **Data Import Process**:
    - User uploads JSONL file via SplashScreen